Governor’s Scholars Program – Non-Distinguished Scholars | GS

 Important Note: The following information is intended as a general overview of the program for those applying, or who are considering applying, for the scholarship and is not intended to be a comprehensive compilation of program requirements.
 For complete information, please refer to the program’s rules and regulations.

-The Governor’s Scholars (Non-Distinguished) Scholarship is offered to the highest scoring high school senior in an Arkansas county where a Governor’s Distinguished Scholar was not able to be chosen for that year.
-It will also be offered to high school seniors that will graduate with a Diploma of Distinction or that have earned an Associate’s degree while in high school.
+The Governor’s Scholars (Non-Distinguished) Scholarship is offered to high school seniors that will graduate with a Diploma of Distinction or that have earned an associate’s degree while in high school.
+It will also be offered to the highest scoring high school senior by ACT or SAT, GPA, and Class Rank who has applied for the Academic Challenge Scholarship in an Arkansas county where there was not a Governor’s Distinguished Scholar that was able to be selected.
 FAFSA is required.
 The scholarship pays tuition, mandatory fees, and room and board up to $5,000 per year.

 Scholarship Deadline to Apply